-You will need to deposit a copy of your thesis into ORA.
+You will need to deposit a copy of your thesis into ORA, as part of the University’s exam regulations.
 Click here for ORA guidance on Digital Theses.

-Does the HEFCE requirement apply to DPhil students?
+Does the HEFCE open access policy apply to DPhil students?

-No, the ‘act on acceptance’ requirement does not apply to research students.
-While DPhils may publish outputs that are later submitted to REF, those produced while the author was a student are exempt.They are covered by a policy exception, which excludes individuals not employed by a UK HEI at the time of submission for publication from the requirement to act.
+No. While DPhil students may publish outputs that are later submitted to REF, those produced while the author was a student are exempt.They are covered by a policy exception, which excludes individuals not employed by a UK HEI at the time of submission for publication from the requirement to act.

-DPhil students are nevertheless still able to deposit their publications into ORA.
+This means the ‘act on acceptance’ requirement does not apply to research students, but they are nevertheless welcome to deposit their articles and other publications into ORA.
 They may need to request a user account for Symplectic Elements to do so.
 Information about requesting new accounts can be found here.